-- 6. Under Problem Set 5 on the screen that appears, click Upload New Submission. - 7.
-On the screen that appears, click Add files...
+- On the screen that appears, click Add files....
 A window entitled Open Files should appear. - 8.
 Navigate your way to pset5.zip.
 Odds are it's in your Downloads folder or wherever your browser downloads files by default.
-Once you find pset5.zip, click it once to select it, then click Open (or the like). - 9.
+Once you find pset5.tar.gz, click it once to select it, then click Open (or the like). - 9.
 Click Start upload to upload all of your files at once to CS50's servers. - 10.On the screen that appears, you should see a window with No File Selected.
 If you move your mouse toward the window's lefthand side, you should see a list of the files you uploaded.
 Click each to confirm the contents of each.
 (No need to click any other buttons or icons.)
 If confident that you submitted the files you intended, consider your source code submitted!
-If you'd like to re-submit different (or modified) files, simply return to CS50 Submit4 and repeat these steps.
+If you'd like to re-submit different (or modified) files, simply return to CS50 Submit 4 and repeat these steps.
 You may re-submit as many times as you'd like; we'll grade your most recent submission, so long as it's before the deadline.